yeorok/morphik-core/README.md

 Built for scale and performance, Morphik can handle millions of documents while maintaining fast retrieval times.
 Whether you're prototyping a new AI application or deploying production-grade systems, Morphik provides the infrastructure you need.

+## Why we built it?

+This [blog](https://docs.morphik.ai/blogs/gpt-vs-morphik-multimodal) illustrates why.
+We faced issues with getting LLMs to work on technical documents, and the sheer frustration prompted (see what I did there?) us to build Morphik.

 ## Features

 - 📄 **First-class Support for Unstructured Data**